Ah, I see, thanks for the info.

-"There Is A Light That Never Goes Out" as Exit song perhaps?
+Exit: "There Is A Light That Never Goes Out" by The Smiths

 I haven't heard many of those songs.
 Are there any YouTube links out there?
 (Because it's a lot easier than having to upload with Sendspace or Yousendit or anything)